ocelot-collab/optimizer/README.md

 ```

-* <b>Note:</b> Config folder (MachineInterface.config_dir) keeps default config (default.json).
-Also, you can save and restore
-your own config with your specific target function (script).
-That is why, inside
-the config folder will be created folder "obj_funcs" to store  objective funcions (Target()) which belongs to different config files.*

-* <b>Note:</b> We recommend keeping mi.config_dir outside of the Optimizer folder to make easier future update. *

 As a second step we recommend to have a look to [XFELMachineInterface](mint/xfel/xfel_interface.py)
 and also [TestMachineInterface](mint/xfel/xfel_interface.py)
 which you can run using: